SteLitY/Customer-Line-Up-CLup-/README.md

 ###  Related projects (0.5 pages and only if needed)
 ###  Conclusions and further work (0.5 pages)
+This app is designed not just to protect people’s safety under current circumstance(COVID-19), but also to help business users to better manage their business and provide customers with various choices of which store to go to depend on their needs and locations.

+In addition, we might automated COVID Requirements, add reservation functionality and customer vicinity to store, and extend the features such as adding a list of available items of each store in the furture.

 ###  References
    >Website, links, citations, etc…

+Citations:
+“Deploy a Django App to Python Anywhere.”
+YouTube, YouTube, 12 Jan.
+2018,www.youtube.com/watch?v=Y4c4ickks2A.

+Ling, Xiao.
+“Building Django Barcode Scanning App.”
+Dynamsoft Developers, 30 Oct.
+2019, www.dynamsoft.com/codepool/django-barcode-scanning-app.html.

+Sanket.
+“Django Async: What's New and What's next?”
+DeepSource, DeepSource, 14 Aug.
+2020, deepsource.io/blog/django-async-support/.

+schafer5.
+“Python Django Tutorial: Deploying Your Application (Option #2) - Deploy Using Heroku.”
+YouTube, YouTube, 19 Feb.
+2019, www.youtube.com/watch?v=6DI_7Zja8Zc.